Write A Book in 2023 – Strategies

 Every scene and chapter needs a little something-something to keep the story momentum going and readers craving more.
 Surprises work well as do small cliffhangers to spark anticipation, but minor resolutions of some character struggles or minor plots also fit the bill.

+Take rejection like a boss.
 If your novel is not right for a particular agent, absorb the feedback, make changes if you agree, then move on to the next agent.
 Unfortunately, there is a lot of rejection for first-time authors.
 Lob a positive spin on the dreaded R word - rejection, my darlings, and allow it to make you a better writer.
-It’s worked for me!
+You're not being rejected, you're being redirected.
+It works for me!

 All successful authors have faced rejection.
 Learn the craft.
 Write from your heart and the depths of your soul.
 Write because it’s your passion.
 Trim, fix, move chapters around, delete scenes that don’t move your story along, cut exposition, find beta readers, join author groups. but never give up!
 According to Stephen King, “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”
 I agree, read, read, read, and write as much as you can every day.
 As Richard Bach so eloquently put it, “A professional writer is an amateur who didn’t quit.”